rmckay50/Custom-Ryzen-2/README.md

 2023 03 14 0445
 *	commit  - crashes when 'RecordAndDisplayTradesWithButtonsRyzen2' is placed on a chart with a playback connection and a trade is placed
 	removing sections to try to locate problem code

+2023 03 15 0140
+commit - made note in 'RecordAndDisplayTradesWithButtonsRyzen2' about first and last bar for .csv file name